 Last week was pretty busy with a fantastic ukulele gig with my group, writing the blog hop, and a few other things, but I managed to complete one more pair of fables, which I'd love to share with you today.
 This time the struggle is centered around perception and communication.
 The first fable, which I call the observer, is about being aware of things but not speaking up, while the opposite drawing tells the story of the messenger, who spells things out for those who cannot see.

 The observer was one of the first drawings I experimented with and it was based on a friend I've worked with for a long time.
-The image that appeared in my mind when I meditated on who she is, was the amazing photo she took of a hawk around her house (shown below).
+The image that appeared in my mind when meditating was the amazing photo she took of a hawk around her house (shown below).
 Isn't it striking?
 I know this friend to have a strong level of awareness, and she used to be a photographer, so the image made sense as a symbol connected to vision.

 I took an introductory printmaking workshop around that time and thought it would be fun to experiment expressing my drawing as a print.
 Below you can see the plate on the press and a couple results of the intaglio prints.

-Instead of adding color by pressing more layers on the print, it felt simpler and more promising to paint straight on it with watercolor.
+Instead of adding color by pressing more layers on the print, it felt simpler to paint straight on it with watercolor.
 I framed the print and gave it to my friend as a surprise birthday gift, and she loved it!

-I like to have the animal speak if I can do it in such few words, and the messenger was a good one for that.
-Better yet if there's an occasion for a play on words!
-I made the deers blind in the drawing without really knowing what it meant, but now with the new story it makes perfect sense.
-Can you see the light ;)?
+I made the deer blind in the drawing without really knowing what it meant, but now with the new story it makes perfect sense.